 But maybe, just maybe, it has something to do with the girl who fucks rollercoasters.

-Featured image, Bardiel from Neon Genisis Evangelion (1995) created by Hideaki Anno.
+Featured image, Bardiel from Neon Genesis Evangelion (1995) created by Hideaki Anno.